 You are provided with the Sultans Trail App for self-navigation and experienced companions will help you using it.
 You make sure that you are properly insured.

-We will continue where we ended in 2019, in Apatin (Serbia).
+We will continue where we ended last time, in Apatin (Serbia).
 This is also the location of the Jelen factory, where Serbia’s best-known beer is brewed.

 The route passes through Vojvodina in northern Serbia, an area that used to belong to Hungary and where you will still find Hungarian villages.
 We pass by the village of Bač, the namesake of the entire region, with an imposing castle that was once safe heaven in the surrounding flat land, assigned to stop intruders during the Middle Ages.